AVSimulation/SCANeR-Samples-Pack/README.md

 **Thanks a lot for your contribution** 😎

-Now AVSimulation will review the modification and approve the pull request.
+Now AVSimulation will review the modification.
 After the pull request is approved, your modification is available to all.

 ## Get help